embarc-collective/florida-women-founders-investors/README.md

-# Southeast Capital Landscape
+#  florida-women-founders-investors

-This is a directory of startup funders in the southeastern United States
+This is a directory of women founders and investors in Florida

 It was made possible through the efforts of
 - A